What is the main source of law authorising this entity form?

 A person has significant control over the company if he or she has the right to exercise, or actually exercises, significant influences or control over the company, such as holding more than 25% of the issued shares directly or indirectly.

-The company must enter in the Register of Significant Controllers (i) for a natural person, his or her name, correspondence address, identification number, the date on which he or she becomes a registrable person and the nature of his or her control over the company; and (ii) for a specified entity, its name, address of its principal office, its legal form and the law that governs it, the date on which it becomes a registrable entity and the nature of its control over the company.
+The company must enter in the Register of Significant Controllers (i) for a natural person, his or her name, correspondence address, number of the identity card (or if the person does not have an identity card, the number and issuing country of any passport held by the person), the date on which he or she becomes a registrable person and the nature of his or her control over the company; and (ii) for a specified entity, its name, address of its principal office, its legal form and the law that governs it, the date on which it becomes a registrable entity and the nature of its control over the company.

 Register of Charges